Lynixx01/DmThemeChanger/README.md

 ## My first project btw :)

+Sorry for mess code.
 Hope you guys like it...

-# Dark Mode Theme Changer
+# DM Theme Changer

 Automatically change theme styles when dark mode is enabled or disabled.